tulgakagan/YouTube-bot/README.md

 6. **Vosk Model** (Optional):
    - If you choose `TRANSCRIBER = "vosk"`, download a Vosk model from [Download Vosk Model](alphacephei.com/vosk/models) and place it in `config.VOSK_DIRECTORY`.
 Make sure to set the correct path in `utils/config.py`.

 ---

+## Compatibility Notes

+- MoviePy Versions: This project requires moviepy versions 2.0+.
+Versions <2.0 will introduce breaking changes that are incompatible with the current implementation(major renaming updates).
+- NumPy Versions: Ensure that you are using numpy versions <2.0.0.
+The project is not compatible with versions 2.0.0 or higher.

+* **Tip**: If you install dependencies using `requirements.txt`, the correct versions will automatically be installed.

+---